-Stroll through the haunted woods of Munsonville, grab your row boat and fish, stop for a quick bite at Sue's Diner, or visit our historical society.
-There's something for everyone; vampires optional.
+Welcome to Munsonville!
+Stroll through our haunted woods or, grab your row boat and fish, stop for a quick bite at Sue's Diner, or visit our historical society.
+There's something for everyone!

 Daniel Baran has a fascination for maps and geography.
 He worked out "driving directions" to fictional Munsonville based on reading the Bryony books.
 Warning: Munsonville exists solely in the imagination.
 I'm not sure where one might end up by traveling this route.